Why are bananas berries, but strawberries aren't?

 Despite its name, the strawberry isn't a true berry.
 Neither is the raspberry or the blackberry.
-But the banana, it turns out, is a berry, scientifically speaking, as are eggplants, grapes and oranges.
+But the banana is a berry, scientifically speaking, as are eggplants, grapes and oranges.

 So what's the deal?
 Why are berries so very hard to define?